• Skip to primary navigation

 • Soak green peas in water overnight.
 Enough water to submerge it and a little more.

-• To it add ginger, garlic & onion and salt and sweat it out.
+• While that’s pressure-cooking heat coconut oil and add aniseeds and cloves and roast slightly.
+To it add ginger, garlic & onion and salt and sweat it out.
 Close the lid when doing.

-• Bring that to boil, add more salt as required and you are done.
+• Bring that to a boil, add more salt as required, and you are done.

 Notes

-Use the real dry green peas and not the frozen ones.
+• Use real dried peas, not frozen ones.

 Nutrition